all projects

 • In the event of a decline in global gas demand, the LNG market could already see a significant easing from 2024 onwards.

 • Liquefaction capacities will be ramped up in the next few years for the worldwide supply of LNG.
-This will mean an increase of 30 percent by 2026.
+These will increase by 30 percent by 2026.

 • If global demand does not noticeably fall, demand can nevertheless be met by 2026 at the latest.
 The construction of further liquefaction capacities would then no longer be required.